 Alternative 1 (No Action) would maintain the current state-specific ACL calibration ratios and the corresponding ACLs for Florida, Alabama, and Mississippi.
-Under Alternative 1, fishing effort and effects on the biological/ecological environment would be similar to what has been experienced in recent years in these states (2018-2020).
+Under Alternative 1, due to the multi-species nature of the reef fish fisheries, effects on the biological/ecological environment would be similar to what has been experienced in recent years in these states (2018-2020).
 Landings would still be limited insofar as the stock is managed under the current state-specific ACLs, and once these landings are calibrated, do not in turn result in an overage of the private recreational component's federal ACL.
 Alternative 1 would continue to allow the monitoring of landings in Florida, Alabama, and Mississippi using the calibration ratios established in GMFMC (2021), which were effective as of January 1, 2023.
 Alternative 1 is expected to maintain the landings that were implemented in the 2023 framework action.
 Alternative 1 is expected to have positive effects on the red snapper stock because catch level allowances contained in the alternative would allow for continued rebuilding of the red snapper stock.